crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/bouncers-api.md

 ---

 :::info
-This page explains how to interact with the local API exposed by Security Engine.
+This page explains how to interact with the local API exposed by the `Security Engine`.

 It's meant to be useful for system administrators, or users that want to create their own remediation components.
 :::